collinalexbell/HackMatrix/game-design.md

 - I love that I understand how it works
 - I love that its design is rooted in many years of thought
 - I love that it wwill evolve to help me with robotics
+- I love that it is the first product I've worked on since discovering communication with God

 ## Deadline:
 New Years submit for review.
 Launch on my birthday.